dgreisen/u2db/html-docs/philosophy.rst

 Some notes on what u1db is for, how it works, and how it should be used.

-U1DB is a cross-platform, cross-device, syncable database.
+U1DB is a cross-platform, cross-device, syncable database API.
 In order to be this way, there's a philosophy behind it.
 Key to this philosophy is that u1db can be implemented in many languages and on top of many back ends: this means that the API needs to be, as much as possible, portable between very different